maxchampoux/iBanFirst-API-Company-Creation/services/API Services.md

 URL: /companies/-{id}/
 ```

-If you have not implemented our Webhook, you can use this service either this API service to retrieve status and information on your company creation project.
+If you have not implemented our Webhook, you can use this API service to retrieve status and information on your company creation project.

 **Parameters:**